ethereum/remix-project/libs/remix-ws-templates/src/templates/introToEIP7702/README.md

 # EIP 7702

-This Workspace template presents EIP-7701, one of the updates that shipped with the Pectra upgrade (May 2025).
+This Workspace template presents EIP-7702, one of the updates that shipped with the Pectra upgrade (May 2025).

 ### Basics

 In the Ethereum blockchain there are two different types of accounts:
-- Externally Owned Account (EOA): which require a private key and can initiate transactions
+- Externally Owned Account (EOA): which requires a private key and can initiate transactions
 - Smart Contract Account: which represents code deployed on the blockchain

 Until now EOAs could not have code associated with them.